What is a Shockmaster?

-Shockmaster is a low cost, compact mechanical device which may be installed on delicate equipment to monitor excessive shock and vibration, thereby assisting in the detection of hidden damage.
-When a container is opened, following shipment, there may appear to be no damage.
+The Shockmaster is a low-cost, compact mechanical device that can be installed on delicate equipment to detect excessive shock and vibration, thereby assisting in the detection of hidden damage.

 Yes.
-Shockmasters may be used over and over again.
-After tripping, the indicator is reset by removing the screw from the threaded hole in the side of the dome, inserting a stiff wire or straightened paper clip in the hole and pushing the black sleeve back to its cocked position.
-For shockmasters with ratings of 25 Gs or more, a plunger in the dome is depressed while the sleeve is pushed back as far as possible.
-The plunger is then released and the sleeve is allowed to return gently to its cocked position.
+Shockmasters can be used over and over again.
+After tripping, the indicator is reset by removing the screw from the threaded hole in the side of the dome, inserting a stiff wire or straightened paper clip in the hole and pushing the black sleeve back to its armed position.
+For Shockmasters with ratings of 25 Gs or more, a plunger in the dome is depressed while the sleeve is pushed back as far as possible.
+The plunger is then released and the sleeve is allowed to return gently to its armed position.

 Standard Shockmasters trip within ±10% of their settings.
 On units set for 10 Gs or higher, tolerances of ±5% are available at an extra cost.
 They operate from -80°F to 160°F and are resistant to high humidity.

 What is the operation temperature of the Shockmaster?